 These ridiculous ideas fare even worse in practice.
 Across the board, controls rarely fit each sport and distract from the goal when they function at all.
 Many of the X-Decathlon events share the same unresponsive, sluggish combat actions, regardless of whether they’re appropriate or necessary.
 The 3D Maze (somehow a sport?) suffers in particular and boils down to a morass of punching and running into walls.
 And woe unto you if you play the Hippo Push, a sport where you push a hippopotamus down a racetrack by hammering a button for about five minutes – though that too usually descends into violence.

 God help me, I loved every second of this mess.
 Every misstep has some reason to laugh with it.
 Events demanding precision timing that the controls can’t supply always end in some over-the-top, explosive failure.
 Races grind to a halt as everyone runs low on energy, blinks in and out of consciousness, then gets knocked out by an airborne slice of pizza.
 The live-action graphics endearingly sputter along as if being hand-cranked.
 The actor playing Chip Binkley fumbles through his lines with a wobbly Mid-Atlantic accent and keeps looking down to read his script.
 Each new corner of Gooch Grundy’s X-Decathlon is a riot.
 If this was a movie, a boom mic would fall into the shot.

 Unintentional humor doesn’t fix unwieldy design, of course.
-But Gooch Grundy‘s shoddiness provides the motivation to keep playing.
+But Gooch Grundy‘s shoddiness provides a motivation to keep playing.
 Whether or not you succeed barely matters.
-You can’t get discouraged over losing something so ridiculous and broken, letting you delight in its warped sensibilities without the pressure to win.
-In that sense, it bests the fierce competitiveness of better, more coherent games.
+You can’t get discouraged over losing something so ridiculous and broken.
+It lets you delight in its warped sensibilities without the pressure to win.
+In that sense, it’s superior to better, more coherent games that are actually competitive.